Connecticut Stalking Lawyer

 - Actions taken toward a minor under the age of 16

-Benefit of Speaking with an Attorney
+Benefit of Speaking with a Connecticut Stalking Attorney

-As any Connecticut stalking lawyer could explain, stalking arrests arise from a pattern of behavior, not a single act.
+Stalking arrests arise from a pattern of behavior, not a single act.
 Depending on the circumstances, the intent of the individual involved and any prior convictions, the offense may be classified as stalking in the first, second or third degree.
 Lawmakers have also created a separate electronic stalking crime under CGS 53a-181f, governing the use of GPS to track the location of others.